One of the most anticipated releases from Bersa this year was the new .40 S&W version of its BP Concealed Carry series of pistols.

 The BP40CC shares the same exterior dimensions as the original BP9cc.
 This gives owners a real advantage in finding holsters for this pistol.
 All existing carry rigs for the 9mm gun will fit the .40 caliber handgun.
 If you need a holster for the BP40, check out my list of BP9CC holsters here.
 To my knowledge, every one of them will work with this pistol.

 I carried the BP40CC in an Alien Gear Cloak Tuck 2.0 rig for a few weeks.
 This combination was very comfortable for me.
-Check out my complete evaluation of the Cloak Tuck here.
+Check out my Alien Gear Cloak Tuck 2.0 Holster Review.

 Short story: the gun was reliable and accurate enough for any reasonable self-defense situation.

-When I headed out to the range, I took about 400 rounds of various .40 ammo.
+I took the gun to the range multiple times over several weeks.
+During that time, I shot more than 1,000 rounds of various .40 ammo.
 Much of it was FMJ stuff from Blazer, Speer and Winchester.
-But, I also had on hand four premium self-defense loads.
+I also a number of premium self-defense loads.

 Recoil was not bad in this gun.
 The .40 can generate a lot of recoil when compared to other pistol calibers.
 Recoil was stout and more than I experienced with the other calibers in this line.
 However, it was still controllable.
 A fan of the .40 S&W will not likely have any issues with shooting this gun.